mongodb/libmongocrypt/bindings/node/README.md

 <dl>
 <dt><a href="#KMSProviders">KMSProviders</a></dt>
-<dd><p>Configuration options that are used by specific kms providers during key generation, encryption, and decryption.</p>
+<dd><p>Configuration options that are used by specific KMS providers during key generation, encryption, and decryption.</p>
 </dd>
 </dl>